-When shopping for freezers, I highly recommend going with an upright freezer as opposed to a chest freezer as it’s easier to know what you have.
-You don’t have to dig through piles of food to then realize there’s an expired chicken at the bottom of the freezer.
+When shopping for freezers, I highly recommend going with an upright freezer as opposed to a chest freezer as it’s easier to know and see what you have.
+You won’t have to dig through piles of food to get to the bottom.

 9. Compare price per unit

 A product can look like it’s cheap because it has a yellow “sale” tag on it.

-Often, the unit price will tell a different story.
+Often, the price per unit will tell a different story.

 Over time, you’ll notice trends of what’s cheaper at different grocery stores and can stock up on good sales.
 You might notice that it’s often generic goods vs. branded items.

 10. Use a grocery store coupon app

 I use these 2 cash back apps to save money on groceries!
 It’s free to signup and the cash back process is easy!

 All you need to do to get the cash back is purchase an item on their grocery list, take a picture of your receipt and send it!